Wiring Your Solar Array

 The panel/inverters are connected serially along the Enphase cable, up to a maximum of 16 inverters.
 A string like this would constitute 1 circuit that will lead to your circuit collector box.
 The Enphase cable will have a custom cable terminator at the distal end (supplied by Enphase), and will lead into a junction box at the near end where it connects to cable you supply for the run to the collector box.

-Although you can have up to 16 inverters on 1 segment of Enphase cable, for systems at a great distance from the main service panel you need to reduce the voltage drop as much as possible.
+Although you can have up to 16 inverters on 1 segment of Enphase cable depending on the inverter output power, for systems at a great distance from the main service panel you need to reduce the voltage drop as much as possible.
 The voltage drop through the Enphase cable with its integrated connectors is relatively high, and increases non-linearly with the number of connectors.
 A circuit of 16 panels can be broken up into parallel sub circuits that join together in the junction box before entering the collector box.
 Reducing the number of connectors in half actually reduces the voltage drop more than 70%.
 For detailed information, see this Enphase technical brief.

 Junction box wiring